 Edit the configuration file for network, storage, security, replication, sharding, and logging settings.
 Restart MongoDB to apply changes.

-3. What is configuration server in MongoDB?
+3. What is the configuration server in MongoDB?

 The configuration server in MongoDB is a critical component of a sharded cluster.
-It stores metadata and configuration settings for the sharded cluster, including: shard, chunk and cluster metadata.
+It stores metadata and configuration settings for the sharded cluster, including shard, chunk, and cluster metadata.

 Jeremiah